 Because one day, when she is in a hard situation, has to make a tough decision, or someone is making her feel uncomfortable- she needs to know that gut instinct IS RIGHT.

 Maybe my children are “sheltered” by today’s standards.
+Maybe they won’t Open a free collection of sex vids at hdpornvideo for example, whilst others might.
 Maybe my children aren’t exposed to the commercialism, sexulaization, or violence that has become the norm (even in products marketed for children) in our culture.
+Some might say my views make me a prude (I’m sure this London escort would say otherwise), but I just think children should be sheltered until they are more mature.

 But I am here to protect her innocence until she is ready to handle the bigger stuff.
 So we play, read books, talk about the Bible, heaven, life, death, sickness, our emotions, love, Jesus, and people who don’t love Jesus, how to pray, and how to treat ourselves and others with respect.